-- 8.1.
-Difficulty, Boulder Competitions: - a) Open Competitions: Where a preliminary Open competition has been authorised, the ten (10) top-ranked competitors from the Open competition shall be eligible to be registered for the World Cup quarter (1/4) final; when the Open competition is held on two routes, the five (5) best ranked competitors on each route shall be eligible to register for the World Cup quarter (1/4) final. - b) The fixed quotas for the semi-final and final rounds shall be, respectively, 18 and 8 competitors; - c) Floating Quotas World Cup Semi-final and Final Rounds: If the fixed quotas for the semi-final and final rounds of the competition are exceeded as a result of tied places following the application of the countback procedure, the number of competitors nearest to the fixed quota (when calculated from above and below) shall qualify for the next round of the competition subject to the condition that the semi-final and final rounds shall consist of, respectively, not less than 16 and 6 competitors. - 8.2.
-Speed Competitions: - a) Final Round: the final round shall consist of the top-ranked 18 competitors from the qualification round;
+8.1.
+Lead or Boulder Difficulty Competitions:

+a) Open Competitions: Where a preliminary Open competition has been authorized, the ten(10) top-ranked competitors from the Open competition shall be eligible to be registered for the World Cup Qualification; when the Open competition is held on two routes, the five(5)best ranked competitors on each route shall be eligible to register for the World Cup Qualification.

+b) The fixed quotas for the semi-final and final rounds shall be, respectively, 18 and 8 competitors;

+c) Floating Quotas - World Cup Semi-final and Final Rounds: If the fixed quotas for the semi- final and final rounds of the competition are exceeded as a result of tied places following the application of the count back procedure, the number of competitors nearest to the fixed quota(when calculated from above and below) shall qualify for the next round of the competition subject to the condition that the semi-final and final rounds shall consist of, respectively, not less than 16 and 6 competitors.

+8.2.
+Speed Competitions:

+a) Final Round: the final round shall consist of the top-ranked 18 competitors from the qualification round for Single route competition and 8 for Duel competition;